 The current projects at the Bancroft include everything from a new series of oral histories with pioneering African-American faculty at U.C.
 Berkeley titled “The Originals,” to a new exhibition, “Saved by the Bay: The Intellectual Migration from Fascist Europe to UC Berkeley” at The Magnes Collection.
 Just closing is a marvelous exhibit on “Comics, Cartoons, and Funny Papers” – based, in part, on the Rube Goldberg papers housed at the Bancroft.

 It was a special treat to meet one of the recipients of this year’s Hubert Howe Bancroft award – Rose Marie Beebe, who received it for her work on early California history with her husband and colleague at Santa Clara University, Robert M. Senkewicz.
 They teach Spanish and history and are now involved in a mammoth project to translate Vallejo’s five-volume memoir from Spanish into English.

-“Vallejo is finally going to have his voice,” said Beebe, after accepting the award from the Bancroft’s highly respected outgoing head of public service, Susan Snyder.
+“Vallejo is finally going to have his voice,” said Beebe, after accepting the award from the Bancroft’s outgoing head of public service, Susan Snyder.
 “He’s my man!”
 Beebe also fulsomely praised Snyder, whom she’s worked with for many years: “I call her the Goddess,” she said.